Superconducting Orbital Magnetoelectric Effect and its Evolution across the Superconductivity Normal Metal Phase Transition: Linear Response Theory for the current-induced Magnetization

 Applying current introduces a perturbation

-to the Bogliubov-de Gennes Hamiltonian, so the free energy density of the system get changed.
-The change of free energy density can be obtained through expanding the electromagnetic gauge fields and it reads
+to the Bogliubov-de Gennes Hamiltonian, so the free-energy density of the system gets changed.
+The change of free-energy density can be obtained through expanding the electromagnetic gauge fields, and it can be expressed as